 You may learn more the sleep guided meditations for deep sleep here.
 It contains 11 audio sets from 5 minutes to 5 hours you can choose.
 It may be useful and work for you.

 Pressure Points – Acupressure

 According to the American Institute of Alternative Medicine (AAIM), when your body frequently has tension and stress, it leads to health problems and insomnia.
-Acupressure by pressing the certain body points can release stress, reduce tension and pain, improve focus and increase productivity and in overall health.
+Acupressure by pressing certain body points can release stress, reduce tension and pain, improve focus and increase productivity and overall health.
 AAIM suggests the 5 best acupressure points for stress relief you can learn here.

-My best experience about acupressure is the point between thumb and index finger.
+My best experience with acupressure is the point between thumb and index finger.
 When I have a headache due to stress, I will use my thumb and index fingers of the other hand to press the point to relieve the symptom.
 It also works well for migraine pain relief.

 Learn more about best body pressure points for better sleep in the next article here.